parkermac/LO/README.md

 ```
 bash [installer.sh]
 ```
 and answer yes to everything, especially "initialization".
 For one of my linux installations I chose to put it in /data1/parker/miniconda3, or on my mac I put it in /Applications/miniconda3.
 It doesn't matter what folder you put it in.
-The initialization adds some lines to your ~/.bashrc or ~/.bash_profile (mac).
+The initialization adds some lines to your ~/.bashrc (or ~/.bash_profile on a mac).
 After you "source" this you should have (base) appended to your bash prompt, and this tells you that you are in the (base) conda environment so you can run python - but not much else, yet.

 Then for good measure do:
 ```